 (taken from the back of the book)

 The writer of the letter to the Hebrews said, -See to it that no one misses the grace of God.- Over the centuries much ink has been spilled on the subject of grace.
 Yet perhaps nothing is as hard to explain as God’s grace.
 It doesn’t make sense.
 It’s not fair.
-It can’t possibly cover over what I’ve done.
+It can’t possibly cover what I’ve done.
 The best way–perhaps the only real way–to understand it is to experience it.
-But too often in our churches we’re not getting grace across and grace is not experienced.
+But too often in our churches, we’re not getting grace across and grace is not experienced.